 How are the affairs of the NZIMLS administered?

-- Through an elected Council and via the Executive Office (Executive Officer and Business Operations Officer) and CPD programme Coordinator.
+- Through an elected Council and via the Executive Office (Executive Officer) and CPD and Membership Coordinator.

 I have a new job in a Medical Laboratory - what membership do I apply for?

 - Member: Scientists registered with the Medical Sciences Council of New Zealand.
 This includes Fellow and Life Members